 Pool, Spa, Steel Fire Pit, Travertine Paver Decking, Mexican Beach Pebble, Outdoor Lighting, Glass Tile, Water Feature, Pebble Beadcrete

 The Sonnet project is tucked away in the McDowell Mountain Ranch community of North Scottsdale.
 The master-planned community is designed in a manner so that most homes have natural desert arroyos flowing in between the properties.
 Each property is immersed in the desert.
-Our clients came to use wanting pull the native Sororan Desert within their walls, but were very clear in wanting to maintain a modern lines.
+Our clients came to us wanting to pull the native Sonoran Desert within their walls, but were very clear in wanting to maintain modern lines.
 We know that modern doesn’t mean straight.
 In this design, we were inspired by the fluidity and movement expressed by the arroyos around the property.
-We used clean heavily contrasting materials to create clean transitions, but incorporated movement in the water feature wall and deck transition lines.
+We used clean, heavily contrasting materials to create clean transitions, but incorporated movement in the water feature wall and deck transition lines.
 These dynamic movements play well against the rugged surrounding flora, such as creosote and ocotillo.

 The high contrast, yet complementary, relationship between the black/brown glass tile and the crema travertine play nicely – while the vibrant blue glass bead interior finish on in the spa adds another level of richness.
 This material also massages your feet, engaging your senses as you walk across it.